-- Automated or remotely piloted vehicles, which refer to systems that are firmly controlled by the operator and do not allow for self-deviations during operational deployment.
-Most of the contemporary UAVs, USVs and UUVs would fall in this category. - Autonomous systems, meaning they have the ability to independently assess the situation from pre-programmed circumstances during deployment and choose between different courses of action.
+- Automated or remotely piloted vehicles, which refer to systems that are firmly controlled by the operator and do not allow for selfdeviations during operational deployment.
+Most of the contemporary UAVs, USVs and UUVs would fall in this category. - systems, meaning they have the ability to Autonomous the situation independently assess from pre-programmed circumstances during deployment and choose between different courses of action.
 Artificial intelligence (AI) which refers to the ability of computer systems to perform tasks normally requiring human intelligence, including learning and self-correction, is the basic foundational ingredient for effective functioning of autonomous systems.
 These would generally include cruise missiles, though UAVs and UCAVs are increasingly being developed with AI algorithms to make them more and more autonomous.